phildenhoff/pd/cheatsheets/zsh.md

 | !?*str* | !?udo | replaced with last command containing *str* (sudo ls) |

 ## Recommendations
 It seems like these days zsh has become zsh + oh-my-zsh.
-I recommend you at least try it out, it has some nice benefits over the basic terminal.
+I recommend you at least try it out [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), it has some nice benefits over the basic terminal.